jestjs/jest/docs/GettingStarted.md

 }
 ```

-Finally, run `yarn test` and Jest will print this message:
+Finally, run `yarn test` or `npm run test` and Jest will print this message:

 ```bash
 PASS  ./sum.test.js